SevenShepherd/SevenShepherd.github.io/_posts/2023-05-02-repentance.markdown

 <!-- > In Scripture, repentance means “to undergo a change of one’s mind.”
 This change of mind is **not a mere switching of minor opinions, but of the entire direction of one’s life**.
 It involves **a radical turning from sin** and to Christ. &mdash; [R. C. Sproul](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary).
 [Essential Truths](https://amzn.to/3FyUAqx). -->

-> The idea that there can be saving faith without repentance, and that one can be justified by embracing Christ as Saviour while refusing him as Lord, is a destructive delusion. &mdash; <a href="https://amzn.to/3JOaVKp">Dr. J. I. Packer (Ph.D., Oxford), Concise Theology, 60.
-Repentance.</a>
+> The idea that there can be saving faith without repentance, and that one can be justified by embracing Christ as Saviour while refusing him as Lord, is a destructive delusion. &mdash; Dr. J. I. Packer (Ph.D., Oxford), Concise Theology, 60.
+Repentance.

 <a name="mounce" href="#contents" style="font-size:1.6em;">4.4 Dr. William D. Mounce (Ph.D., Aberdeen)</a>

+> **Repentance denotes a radical turning from sin to a new way of life oriented towards God.** ...
+>
+> Peter fulfills this commission by calling his hearers to **"repent ... and turn to God, so that your sins may be wiped out" (Acts 3:19; also Ac 5:31; 11:18; 21:21)**...
+>
+> An accurate understanding of the use of metanoeo and metanoia in the NT is essential to grasp the gospel message, because **it does not allow for someone to obtain salvation simply by intellectually believing that Jesus is the Son of God without repenting of sins and turning to live for him.** See NIDNTT-A,367.
+>
+> &mdash; Dr. William D. Mounce (Ph.D., Aberdeen), Mounce's Complete Expository Dictionary of Old and New Testament Words.

+--

 > **Gloss**:<br>to repent, to change any or all of the elements composing one's life: attitude, thoughts, and **behaviors concerning the demands of God for right living**
 >
-**Definition**:<br>to undergo a change in frame of mind and feeling, to repent, Lk.
+> **Definition**:<br>to undergo a change in frame of mind and feeling, to repent, Lk.
 17:3, 4; to **make a change of principle and practice, to reform**, Mt.
 3:2
 >
-&mdash; Dr. William D. Mounce (Ph.D., Aberdeen), [Greek Dictionary](https://www.billmounce.com/greek-dictionary/metanoeo).
+> &mdash; Dr. William D. Mounce (Ph.D., Aberdeen), [Greek Dictionary](https://www.billmounce.com/greek-dictionary/metanoeo).

 <a name="summary" href="#contents" style="font-size:2.1em;">V. Summary</a>